Frequently Asked Questions

-A one-time fee is charged when you establish an account with us, and a case typically costs around $199.00.
-This will give you 30 days’ access to your account.
-After the 30-day period, your card will automatically be charged $39.99.
-The service renews automatically each month, billed to your card, for the service price.
-You may cancel online or by calling us at 1.888.334.0710.
+A one-time fee is charged when you establish an account with us, and an order depends of package and starts from $599.
+This will give you 12 months access to your account.
 That’s it!
 A divorce ready to be filed for one low price!
-For more information, visit our what you'll save page.

 We'd love to include that cost, but because filing fees often vary by county, they're not included in our pricing.

-We charge the $199.00 document fee for access to our system to generate accurate and ready-to-file divorce forms.
-After 30 days, subscribers will be sent email reminders before each monthly charge for continued access.
+We charge the $599 document fee for access to our system to generate accurate and ready-to-file divorce forms.

 - New Hampshire

 - North Dakota